yvo2/fuzzy-tutorial/README.md

 > This guide assists in setting up JupyterLab and Python dependencies.
 > If you're already comfortable with Python, feel free to use your preferred setup process.

-First, fork and clone this repository, or download it manually to your computer.
+First, **fork and clone this repository**, or download it manually to your computer.
 Then open a terminal inside the repository and proceed.

 ### Linux / macOS setup